Rüppell's fox

 Rüppell's fox (Vulpes rueppellii), also called Rüppell's sand fox, is a fox species living in desert and semi-desert regions of North Africa, the Middle East, and southwestern Asia.
 It has been listed as Least Concern on the IUCN Red List since 2008.

 It is named after the German naturalist Eduard Rüppell.

+Taxonomy

+The sister species of Rüppell's fox is the red fox (Vulpes vulpes).
+For mitochondrial DNA, Rüppell's fox is nested inside the genetic lineages of the red fox, called paraphyly.
+This may have been caused by a recent divergence of Rüppell's fox from the red fox lineage, or by incomplete lineage sorting, or introgression of mitochondrial DNA between the two species.
+Based on fossil record evidence, the last scenario seems most likely, which is further supported by the clear ecological and morphological differences between the two species.

 Description

 Rüppell's fox is a small fox, measuring 66 to 74 cm in total length, including a tail measuring 27–30 cm long.
 There is no pronounced sexual dimorphism, but males appear slightly larger than females.
 Both sexes are reported to have an average weight of 1.7 kg.
 Their coat is sandy with some brown, ticked with numerous white hairs, and fading from reddish along the middle of the back to pure white on the animal's underparts and on the tip of its tail.
 The flanks are also paler.
 The head has a more rusty tone on the muzzle and forehead, with dark brown patches on the sides of the muzzle, stretching up towards the eyes.
 The chin and the sides of the face are white.
 The whiskers are long, reaching 7 cm.

 Its relatively small legs are beige in color, with individual black hairs that turn lighter to white towards the legs.
 The soles are heavily coated with fur that fully covers the pads, an adaptation to extremes of temperature in the desert, that probably helps to distribute its weight and move easily on sand.
 The back has a black speckling, resulting in a thick black patch at the base of the tail, which is bushy with a white tip.
 The fur is very soft and fluffy in two coats, a heavier denser winter coat and a thinner summer coat.
 The females have three pairs of mammae.

 Similar to other desert-dwelling foxes, Rüppell's fox has large ears to cool it off.
 Although adults are too large to confuse with fennec foxes, which live in the same area, young Rüppell's foxes can be confused with adults of that species.
 The larger ears, however, make them easy to distinguish from red and pale foxes, which also live in some of the same areas.
 In addition, the coat of a Rüppell's fox is much paler than that of a red fox, while pale foxes lack the white tips on their tails.

 Rüppell's fox has 2n = 40 chromosomes.